Video games in Ukraine

-Video games in Ukraine began to emerge in the 1990s, with the appearance of the first studios.
-Subsequently, in the 2000-2010 in Ukraine there were several well-known video game series.
-Although the video game industry in Ukraine is only developing, video gaming is becoming more and more popular in the country.
+Video gaming in Ukraine began to emerge in the 1990s and is slowly growing.
+Subsequently, in the 2000s, several major video game series started appearing.

 Overview

-The study of the Ukrainian video game industry has not been carried out for a long time, despite the popularity of games developed in Ukraine.
-The question began to climb only in the second half of the 2000s.
+Despite its large size, studies of the Ukrainian video game industry only began in the second half of the 2000s.
 In part, this has been caused by the classes of Ukrainian developers, especially with regard to the value of its projects.
 But it was not a mystery that the creation of video games in Ukraine is cheaper than in the United States and Western Europe.
-In our country, various orders were performed, except for sounding and animation with the capture of the motion of actors.
+In the country, various orders were performed, except for sounding and animation with the capture of the motion of actors.
 The reason for this was called market requirements and the lack of desired technologies.
 The volume of the Ukrainian video game market in 2013 became the largest history, 300 million US dollars.
 However, most of the profits are abandoned by foreign publishers.
 Some editions are called video games by the main cultural export of Ukraine to the west.

-Major Ukrainian Video Games Companies: GSC Game World, Best Way, Action Forms, 4A Games, N-Game Studios, Меридиан'93, Frogwares, Boolat Game Development Company, Dereza Production Studio, Persha Studia, Cyber Light Game Studio, Deep Shadows.
-The leader in the number of developer studio is the city of Kyiv.
+Major video game developers in Ukraine include GSC Game World, Best Way, Action Forms, 4A Games, N-Game Studios, Мeridian'93, Frogwares, Boolat Game Development Company, Dereza Production Studio, Persha Studia, Cyber Light Game Studio and Deep Shadows.
+The largest number of development studios are based in Kyiv.